-I worked with one organisation that set a naming policy to use the prefix of “GRPO365_” which made me want to weep.
+I worked with one organization that set a naming policy to use the prefix of “GRPO365_” which made me want to weep.
 Think about this from an end-user’s perspective; navigating to your project Team which has a name of “GRPO365_Office Refurbishment”.
 How is this helpful?

 Also, what does the prefix “GRPO365_” actually offer that is beneficial?
 Sure, you can differentiate it from a security group, but why does that matter?
 An administrator can do this easily from one of several different admin and reporting interfaces.
 An end user doesn’t care.

-And what would that organisation do now that they are no longer called “Office 365 Groups”, but “Microsoft 365 Groups”.
+And what would that organization do now that they are no longer called “Office 365 Groups”, but “Microsoft 365 Groups”.
 Do they keep the old prefix or go with a new prefix of “GRPM365_”?
 And if the latter, do they go through and update the previous Group names?